GideonBrimleaf/GideonBrimleaf.github.io/_posts/2020-01-15-setting-up-expressjs-with-tailwind.md

 title: Node.js web apps with Express and Tailwind CSS
 author: Gideon Brimleaf
 postHero: /assets/images/express-tailwind-hybrid.png
+description: Build node.js apps with Express and Tailwind CSS
 ---

 Javascript is currently blowing my mind at the moment with the sheer control you